hunter-teacher-cert/unit_plan-fearsome-foursome/README.md

 -----

 ### General Overview
 This is intended to be the final unit of the year for our AP CSP classes.
 It is intended as a bridge from AP CSP to prepare the students for AP CSA.
-Students will become familiar with text based coding by using Python to develop games.
+Students will become familiar with text-based coding by using Python to develop games.

 ---